Partnering with Michael Smith Health Research BC

 5 years

-* Health Research BC and partner contributions are subject to availability of funds and annual budgetary approvals by both Health Research BC and the partner orgainzation beyond year one of the award.
+* Health Research BC and partner contributions are subject to availability of funds and annual budgetary approvals by both Health Research BC and the partner organization beyond year one of the award.

-Research Trainee awards support health researchers at the post-doctoral level, enabling them to launch successful careers in research, biotech, health policy and more.
-By partnering on Research Trainee awards, partners help develop BC talent in their priority areas and provide opportunities to start their careers, support the knowledge economy and help build health research capacity.
+Research Trainee awards enable health researchers at the post-doctoral level to launch successful careers in research, biotech, health policy and more.
+In co-funding Research Trainee awards, partners help develop research talent and build health research capacity in their priority areas.

 Co-funding a Michael Smith Health Research BC Research Trainee